 3. Lumber Framing Subcontractors

-Lumber framing subcontractors create the skeletal structure of buildings, laying down the wooden framework that shapes the space.
+These types of subcontractors create the skeletal structure of buildings, laying down the wooden framework that shapes the space.
 Lumber framing subcontractors use wood to build the structure that supports walls, floors, and roofs.
 Their precision and understanding of load distribution are key to ensuring the building’s stability.

 4. Drywall Subcontractors